symbolslogic/symbolslogic.github.io/lessons/modus_ponens.md

 ><hr>
 > a

 Note: The fallacy of the converse affirms the consequent of the given implication and concludes its antecedent.
-A valid implementation of MP must affirm the antecedent and conclude the consequent of the given implication.
+That is like saying "If you live in Los Angeles, then you live in California.
+You live in California, so, you live in Los Angeles, which is invalid because you can potentially be anywhere in California, so you may or may not be in Los Angeles.

 In the next lesson, we will look at the "the way that denies by denying", better known as, Modus Tollens (MT).